The statistical spread of transmission outages on a fast protection time scale based on utility data: Observed patterns and their statistics

 A large majority of the observed patterns are trees.
 However, if the pattern $\pi$ is not a tree, the line additions forming $\pi$ include a line addition that joins two buses of the evolving pattern to form a loop in the pattern.
 When counting the number of additions of lines at a bus of degree 1, (\ref{n1plustree}) remains valid if only one of the joined buses has degree 1.
 However, if both of the joined buses have degree 1, then (\ref{n1plustree}) will count that single line addition twice.
 For example, according to (\ref{n1plustree}), $n_{1+}( )=3$.
 This double counting can be corrected for some simple non-tree patterns by defining

 as special cases.
 This gives an exact answer for the observed NYISO patterns.
-However, the situation is more complicated for more elaborate non-tree patterns in BPA because there are many possible orders in which the pattern can be assembled, and only the orders in which the line forming the loop is attached to join buses of degree 1 in the evolving pattern have double counting.
+However, the situation is more complicated for the more elaborate non-tree patterns in BPA because there are many possible orders in which the pattern can be assembled, and only the orders in which the line forming the loop is attached to join buses of degree 1 in the evolving pattern have double counting.
 Since there are only two more elaborate non-tree patterns for the observed patterns in BPA and none for NYISO, and there is an overcount by one in only some of the possible assembly orders, it is an underestimate that is a good approximation for the purpose of estimating $p_{1+}^{\rm observed}$ in (\ref{poneplusobserved}) below to define $n_{1+}$ by (\ref{n1plustree}) together with the special cases (\ref{n1plusloops}).
 Note that we do not know from our data the initial line of each observed pattern or the order in which lines were added to obtain each observed pattern.

 Consider all the patterns $P_{\ge3}$ with 3 or more lines, all of which are produced by adding lines to \ptwooneone.

 Each pattern $\pi$ in $P_{\ge3}$ added $n(\pi)-2$ lines to \ptwooneone.
 Hence there are a total of $N=\sum_{\pi\in P_{\ge3}} (n(\pi)-2)$ line additions to \ptwooneone to produce all the patterns $P_{\ge3}$.